GETTING YOUNG PEOPLE LITERACY FIT FOR LIFE

 I was really impressed with the way you pitched it - bang on for their age.
 You definitely won around the reluctant readers and have certainly inspired some of the keen readers to want to become writers themselves (not to mention me!!!)
 I particularly liked the editing task at the end.
 The buzz that (name) and (name) got when you were genuinely impressed with their edits has really skyrocketed their writing confidence, so thank you."
 Kirsten Fletcher, Deputy Head. |

-Year 5 students at the school used Little Pearl as inspiration to write and produce a performance poem which was presented to me during the visit.
-I WAS NOT expecting this!
+Year 5 students at the school used Little Pearl as inspiration to write and produce a performance poem which was presented to Helen during the visit.
+SHE WAS NOT expecting this!

 "I was just talking to the group who came to this and they loved it!"